Egon Flaig: Significant works and reception

 Flaig has published books on both Greek and Roman culture (for example, on the overthrow of Roman Emperors and on parricide in Athenian tragedy), as well as on later Humanism (especially Giovanni Boccaccio and Jacob Burckhardt).
 He has also produced a couple of global histories of particular topics.

 His Weltgeschichte der Sklaverei ('A World History of Slavery') appeared in 2009.
 Flaig views slavery as an institution that emerged in several different cultures, in particular Islam, which he describes as 'the largest and longest-lasting slave-system in world history.'
 Uwe Walter praised the book for what he saw as its lack of moralism, its conceptual clarity, and it mass of historical detail.
 Ulrike Schmieder thought the book over-simplified a complex topic, and showed a tendency to exaggerate the evils of Muslim slave-holding while whitewashing European colonialism.

 In 2013 Flaig published the 628 page long Die Mehrheitsentscheidung ('Majority Decision-Making'), a world-historical treatment of the topic that had been fifteen years in the making.
 For Flaig, majority decision-making is a necessary condition for democracy: 'without majority decision-making,' he states, there can be 'no democracy.'
 This leads Flaig to make a sharp distinction between democracy and consensus systems; democracy, in fact, should be viewed as 'a specific variant of dissensual decision-making.'
 Systems in which disagreement is possible, but in which the whole community feels bound by an eventual majority vote, obtain a greater capacity for effective action (what Flaig calls their 'Handlungsfähigkeit').
 Flaig argues that a systematic use of majority decision-making emerged in only a small set of cultures, including pre-exilic Judaism, Buddhist India, ancient Greece and Rome, and medieval Iceland.

 Several reviews of the book praised its scope, calling it 'a hugely impressive work' and 'a beast of a book.'
 James Kierstead labelled its publication 'a watershed moment in the study of the world history of democratic institutions.'
 At the same time, a number of reviewers criticized the book for having little to say ancient Greek democracy's exclusion of women, foreigners, and slaves.
 Some also took issue with what they saw as the book's reactionary politics, particularly with regard to Flaig's rejection of political pluralism and of consensual modes of decision-making.

 Political views and controversies

 Flaig has argued that the crimes of National Socialism, abhorrent as they are, shouldn't be allowed to dominate Germany's conception of itself.
 Every generation, for Flaig, has a right to make its own choices about the future, unencumbered by the sins of its predecessors.
 Modern Germany, he believes, should be seen 'as an ordinary nation, without stigma.'
+These views have been criticized by historian Heinrich August Winkler, who accused Flaig of being an apologist for German nationalism.